Karenponomarev42450/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words, this quote emphasizes that striving to optimize code or software performance before fully understanding its requirements and overall design can lead to unnecessary complexity, bugs, and maintenance issues.
 It reminds programmers to focus first on writing clear, correct, and easily maintainable code, deferring optimization until it's backed by profiling data and a solid understanding of where performance bottlenecks truly lie.

+# 2024-03-11
+- Today's programming wisdom is:

+"Code is read far more often than it is written.
+Always strive for clarity and maintainability in your code, as future you and your fellow developers will thank you.
+Invest time in writing self-explanatory code with meaningful variable names, comments, and consistent structure.
+Remember that simplicity is the ultimate sophistication, and that a well-designed and easily understandable solution can outlive complex and obscure ones."

+In essence: "Write code as if its maintenance and understanding are more important than its initial creation."